 I have shared with you before all my tips for choosing healthy meals and drinks when eating out on a diet but sometimes we don’t want to choose the healthiest option.
 We just want to choose avoid the worst options and go for something we love that isn’t too terrible!
-I hope these tips on what to avoid when eating out on a diet help you.
+Here are some great tips on what to avoid when eating out on a diet to help you.

 Foods to avoid

 These are the foods I would highly recommend you avoid if you are trying to stay reasonably healthy whilst eating out.

 Most meals have a carbohydrate option whether that be potatoes, rice or pasta.
 We all know that oil is not great for weight loss so anything fried is not idea.

 Avoiding chips and fries means you are avoiding those deep-fried options and are likely to have something better such as boiled potatoes.

 If you don’t want to check the calories on a meal or they are not available a simple trick, especially at an Italian, is to avoid creamy sauces and choose tomato-based sauces instead.

 I know what you are thinking, why not make the most of that unlimited option, you are paying for it, right?
 The answer is no, don’t choose anything with an unlimited option unless it is salad!

 It is far too easy to overeat and even if you choose healthy lean meats you will still eat more than you need and eating more means more calories than you burn which ultimately leads to weight gain!